Travis Tomko: Independent circuit (2013–2016)

 On September 4, 2013, Tomko made his debut in Ring Warriors, where he claimed to be the next Ring Warriors Grand Champion.
 The following week, Tomko defeated Michael Sain.
 On November 2, 2013, Tomko challenged Bruce Santee for the NWA FUW Bruiserweight Championship, but the match ended in no contest.
 On February 1, 2014, Tomko wrestled Francisco Ciatso at the USA PRO WRESTLING 20th Anniversary Show in Orlando, Florida.
 Tomko won by disqualification when Ciatso introduced a chair into the match.
 On January 21, 2016, Tomko made a tweet on Twitter that he his returning to the ring.
 Tomko faced Locke and QT Santee at FHW Wrestling in Palm Beach, Florida. on January 22, 2016.
 On February 13, 2016, Tomko faced Tommy Vandal at Independent Championship Wrestling in Miami, Florida.
 On February 22, 2016, Tomko faced James "The Kid" Sabin at Florida Hardcore Wrestling and ended up in a disqualification when Sabin hit the referee with the chair.

 Other media

-Tomko has appeared in the video games TNA iMPACT! and TNA iMPACT!: Cross The Line as a playable character, as well as having various WWE action figures produced by Jakks Pacific.
+Tomko appeared in the video games TNA iMPACT! and TNA iMPACT!: Cross The Line as a playable character, as well as having various WWE action figures produced by Jakks Pacific.

 Personal life

 Prior to his wrestling debut, Tomko served as a bodyguard to nu metal band Limp Bizkit.
 He appeared in their 2000 music video for "My Generation."

+In October 2011, Tomko was arrested in a Chili's bathroom for robbing a CVS Pharmacy of oxycodone.

-Tomko owns a gym with locations in Boca Raton and Delray Beach, Florida, called Purlife Fitness Center, an organic restaurant called PurLife Cafe, and a property investment company called Coastal Properties Investment Group (Coastal P.I.G.)
+Tomko owns a gym in Delray Beach, Florida, called Purlife Fitness Center, where ex-WWE wrestler Giovanni "Romeo" Roselli also works, an organic restaurant called PurLife Cafe, and a property investment company called Coastal Properties Investment Group (Coastal P.I.G.) in Florida Keys, Florida.